TABLE OF CONTENTS

 To benefit the most from credit card rewards, it is recommended that you continuously pay off your balance to avoid incurring interest fees.

-To qualify for the best high limit business credit cards, you need to have excellent personal credit.
-Otherwise, you might not be eligible for credit cards with limits as high as your business needs.
+To qualify for the best high-limit credit cards, you need to have excellent personal credit.
+Otherwise, you might not be eligible for cards with limits as high as your business needs.

 Even with fraud protections in place, business credit cards are susceptible to being stolen, reproduced or used the wrong way.